-Video conferencing has experienced exponential growth within the enterprise, but the need for one-way or recorded video is gaining traction as enterprises realize the value of streaming video services for specific
+Video conferencing has experienced exponential growth within the enterprise, but the need for one-way or recorded video is gaining traction as enterprises realize the value of streaming video services for specific business functions.

 Enterprises are evaluating more visual forms of media for sharing information internally and externally, and they have begun investing in video content management systems and private streaming video channels to offer a new way of communicating data and information.

 "Video is being used as a way to share content, not for just two-way video conferencing," noted Robert Arnold, program manager of unified communications and collaboration for Frost & Sullivan.
 "Video is the way users want to consume content, so it's a good way for enterprises to expand their audience."

 Streaming video services: Sharing content effectively internally and externally